 Do You Experience Lower Back Pain While Cycling?

 My first bike was a Huge HDT 10.
 Whenever I rode this bike, I used to get lower back pain.
 Furthermore, the pain started after 20 to 25 km of riding.
+Cycling pain is common yet can be avoided with a proper bike fit.

 With that note in mind, let me tell you the effective steps I took to curb the back pain I had.
 This article has the contributions of Dr. Ajay Jain (Renowned physiotherapist ) and Trilok (National Cyclist).